aditya-sawadh/Sentiment_Analysis/README.md

 # Sentiment_Anlaysis
-This repository is takes a supervised learning approach towards sentiment analysis.
+This project in this repository takes a supervised learning approach towards sentiment analysis.
-We build a Logistic regression and Naiye Bayes classifiers for sentiment analysis of tweets and IMDB movie reviews.
+We build a Logistic regression and Naiye Bayes classifier models for sentiment analysis of tweets and IMDB movie reviews.

 The  feature vectors for classifiers are generated using two approaches